 Location: Zagreb, Croatia/London, U.K.

 Category: Cloud Communications

 Silvio Kutić is the Co-Founder and Chief Executive Officer of Infobip, a global innovator in cloud-based omnichannel communications solutions for enterprises.
-Founded in 2006, the Croatian company operates a full-stack Communications-Platform-as-a-Service (CPaaS), specializing in customer engagement and advanced authentication services and more.
+Founded in 2006, the Croatian company operates a full-stack Communications-Platform-as-a-Service (CPaaS), specializing in customer engagement, advanced authentication services, and more.
 Infobip is also an official WhatsApp Business solutions provider, integrating its messaging platform with a network of over 2 billion users worldwide.
 Kutić is the catalyst for Infobip’s focal strategies and growth, working alongside co-founder and CTO Izabel Jelenic.
-After nearly fifteen years in digital communications, the duo has seen their startup grow into one of Croatia’s most valuable companies.
+After nearly 16 years in digital communications, the duo has seen their startup grow into one of Croatia’s most valuable companies.

 Kutić aspired to be an entrepreneur from a young age, and with his first entry into the global telecommunications market, he has found great success.
 At Infobip, his responsibilities include shaping the global strategy, building MNO relations, driving international expansion, major products definition, and portfolio development.
-Under his leadership, Infobip is valued at over $1 billion, and the company is actively expanding its reach in the U.S. Most recently, the company launched Moments, an omnichannel customer engagement hub.
-Kutić has a master’s degree from the University of Zagreb, School of Electrical Engineering and Computing.
+Under his leadership, Infobip is valued at over $1 billion, and the company is actively expanding its reach in the U.S. The company recently made headlines by offering its employees access to stock options.
+Kutić has a master’s degree from the University of Zagreb School of Electrical Engineering and Computing.

 10. Simon Paris, Finastra